kanboard/kanboard/docs/search.markdown

 Search by task id or title
 --------------------------

-- Search by task id: `#123` or `123`
+- Search by task id: `#123`
+- Search by task id and task title: `123`
-- Search by task title: anything that don't match any search attributes mentioned below
+- Search by task title: anything that don't match any search attributes

 Search by status
 ----------------